The Best Time for Paving and Sealcoating in NJ and PA

 Typically, late March through May provides ideal weather conditions for these projects.
 During this period, average temperatures range between 50°F to 70°F, facilitating proper curing and adhesion of sealants.
 Furthermore, many homeowners seek to improve their curb appeal after winter, making this a popular time for surface maintenance.

-However, keep an eye on the weather forecasts, as spring can bring unexpected rain.
-Scheduling your work during dryer intervals can enhance the overall success of your project.
+However, I keep an eye on the weather forecasts, as spring can bring unexpected rain.
+Scheduling my work during drier intervals can enhance the overall success of my project.

 Summer: The Heat is On